flimflam-austin/hugo-cms-test/content/quick_reads/20180221-18-02-20-bump-stocks/index.md

       * Bipartisan support for regulation of bump stocks.

-      * NRA after Las Vegas Shooting: _“The NRA believes that devices designed to allow semi-automatic rifles to function like fully automatic rifles should be subject to additional regulations.”A_
+      * NRA after Las Vegas Shooting:_“The NRA believes that devices designed to allow semi-automatic rifles to function like fully automatic rifles should be subject to additional regulations.”A_
     _key: card-5-ce6b1755-c3ac-4d9e-a7a9-a266153dd70b
   - order: 5
+    useCheckmark: false
     body: >-
       ## To Consider

-      > ‘…it **may be easier to ban modifications that are not very popular among gun owners**…these **bump-stocks are not popular at all**, because they make guns **highly inaccurate**…’
+      > ‘…it**may be easier to ban modifications that are not very popular among gun owners**…these**bump-stocks are not popular at all**, because they make guns**highly inaccurate**…’